Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Summary

 \acknowledgments S.X. acknowledges the support for this work provided by NASA through the NASA Hubble Fellowship grant \# HST-HF2-51473.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 A.L. and Y.H. acknowledges the support of NASA ATP AAH7546 and the allocation of computer time by the Center for High Throughput Computing (CHTC) at the University of Wisconsin-Madison.
+We acknowledge Ethan T. Vishniac for fruitful discussions.

 \software{Athena++ code \citep{Stone20}}